melheffe/rails_version_tagger/README.md

 Configurable Base branch for commits
-Append and Prepend values for version labels Prepopulate release nots with diff from the last tag
+Append and Prepend values for version labels Pre-populate release nots with diff from the last tag